digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Concurrent test runs
 ====================

-To minimize parallelized runs of tests, ``--concurrent-test-runs`` can be set to 1 or 2.
-The default value is the number of processors available.
+To parallelize test runs, ``--concurrent-test-runs`` can be set.
+The default value is 1.
+Note that in general the rate at which tests can be processed depends more on the ledger than on this number, and the API Test Tool does not currently handle backpressure.
+In other words, if the test tool is going faster than the ledger, the test tool will fail.